 My car and driver were also there waiting at Lagos Airport.

 Had I arrived back with the elephant as planned, we would all have stayed together in convoy during our slow drive back to the Zoo in Ibadan.

-However, without the elephant with us to worry about and

-slow us down, I told my driver to drive me straight back to Ibadan without delay and arrived home much earlier than originally planned.
+However, without the elephant with us to worry about and slow us down, I told my driver to drive me straight back to Ibadan without delay and arrived home much earlier than originally planned.
 I lived on the University of Ibadan campus and, as soon as I reached home, I had a shower, changed my clothes and decided to walk the short distance to the Senior Staff Club for a much needed beer.

 The Senior Staff Club was the social centre for the University's internationally sourced academic, technical and administrative staff.
-It had a restaurant, bar, swimming pool, tennis courts and inside and outside seating areas where the senior staff, Nigerian and from all over the world, spent a lot of their leisure time - some more than others.
-Some really excellent live bands from Lagos sometimes played there and we held the most amazing gatherings when everybody danced, danced, danced into the following morning.
+It had a restaurant, bar, swimming pool, tennis courts and was where the senior staff, Nigerian and from all over the world, spent a lot of their leisure time.
+Some really excellent live bands from Lagos played there some Saturday nights and we held the most amazing gatherings when everybody danced, danced, danced into the following morning.
 Nigerians can make fantastic music.
-And Nigerians can DANCE!!
-I miss it so much...
+And Nigerians can DANCE!
+To this day, I miss it all so much...

 It so happened that at that time I was the Social Secretary of the Club and knew personally or by sight most of the people who used it regularly.
 As I walked into the Club my eye caught a glimpse of a young woman sitting and talking with others near one end of the bar.
 I took another glance.
 She was a complete stranger.
 I noticed her big smile as she talked to the people with her.
 Hmm.
-She was strikingly pretty but looked very skinny to me, as though she could do with a few good meals.
+She was strikingly pretty but looked very skinny to me, as though she could do with a few large cheese burgers and chocolate puddings.
 Although she wore a brightly coloured Nigerian wrapper, a kind of long native skirt, and was black, I knew she wasn't Nigerian.
 I had lived in Nigeria long enough by then to be able to recognise some of the subtle differences in dress, appearance and physiognomy of a lot of Nigerians, and this young woman's face was quite unlike anything I had seen so far.
 Hmm.
 I wanted to know more.

 I bought a beer at the other end of the bar.
 Instead of sitting down, though, I remained standing for a while and then gently sidled along the bar until I was close to where Miss Prettyness sat smiling and chatting away.
-As I grew closer she suddenly laughed and spoke to her companions so that I was able to hear her voice for the first time; it was loud and she had an American accent!
+As I grew closer she suddenly laughed and spoke to her companions so that I was able to hear her voice for the first time; it was loud and had an American accent!
 Hmm.
-Didn't expect that.
-Curiouser and curiouser.
+I became even more curious.
 A friend of mine was one of the people in her little gathering and I looked around and greeted him.
-We exchanged pleasantries and then, to my delight, he introduced me to Miss Prettyness.
-Her name was actually Peaches something ('Did you say Peaches?'), she was from North Carolina, had been visiting a friend in Northern Nigeria and was trying to decide whether or not to try to obtain a temporary teaching job in Ibadan or return home immediately to North Carolina.
+We exchanged pleasantries and then, to my introduced Miss delight. he me to Prettyness.
+Her name was Peaches something ('Did you say Peaches?'), she was from North Carolina, had been visiting a friend in northern Nigeria and was trying to decide whether or not to apply for a temporary teaching job in Nigeria or return immediately to the US.
 She had arrived in Ibadan that very day.
 And she had brought her cat with her from North Carolina!
 Hmm!